kisinga/Dukahub/docs/customer-features/auth-and-access.md

 **Why this matters for you:**

-- A user who works with multiple companies can switch between them through the Dukahub dashboard.
+- A user who works with multiple companies can switch between them through the Dukarun dashboard.
 - Data is always isolated **per business**, even if the same physical person uses one login for several channels.

-**Origin:** Vendure Core (channels) + Dukahub-Enhanced (channel provisioning, ledger per channel, subscription per channel).
+**Origin:** Vendure Core (channels) + Dukarun-Enhanced (channel provisioning, ledger per channel, subscription per channel).

 ---